BoukorrasLuc/Vinted-Frontend-React/README.md

 - A logged in user can post an ad.
 - A logged in user can purchase a product.
 - Search bar: look through the database for offer title matching the input.
-- pagination
+- pagination offers.
+- Sort searches by price.

 ### future functionality

 - Page profile.
-- Sort searches by price.

 ## Screenshots